-“When I’m teaching classes in my studio, I always walk around and give hands-on adjustments and variations as I teach,” said Wendy, who has volunteered with AHRC NYC since September 2019.
+“When I’m teaching classes in my studio, I always walk around and give hands-on adjustments and variations as I teach,” said Wendy, who has partnered with AHRC NYC since September 2019.
 “This was a challenge for me to be talking and moving and not seeing people.
 My philosophy has been if I get on the mat, it becomes about me; I want it to be about their experience.”

 One staff member emailed Wendy how much she enjoyed the first class.
 Another thanked her for offering yoga, which was just what she needed after a stressful day.

 “I hope the staff feels like they have found a tool that helps them to step away from the stress and do a little bit of self-care,” Wendy said.
 “I can only imagine the stress the staff is dealing with and the fear they are feeling.
-If they have the opportunity to check-in with themselves, they’ll be reminded of the good work they are doing.
+If they have the opportunity to check in with themselves, they’ll be reminded of the good work they are doing.